LiamD88/cooking-for-you/README.md

 There is only one feature on this page, you will have all of the different recipes displayed here on a jumbotron and the only feature is to click the recipe you want to display.
 The same navbar and social links are available.

 ### Recipe Ingredients Page
 This page has 4 main features, the first being the same jumbotron from categories page, which displays the recipe name.
-For the second you will then have the same chef logo seen throughtout site and the third feature being the recipe ingredients, instructions and additional notes.
+For the second you will then have the same chef logo seen through out site and the third feature being the recipe ingredients, instructions and additional notes.
 The final feature is the edit and delete buttons at the bottom of the page which will be clickable if you are logged in. the same navbar and social links are available.

 ### Edit Recipe Page
 This page has 2 main features.
-The first being the chef logo seen throughout the site and the second being the same recipe form you fill in to add a recipes from earlier.
+The first being the chef logo seen throughout the site and the second being the same recipe form you fill in to add a recipe from earlier.
 The same navbar and social links are available.

 ### Delete Recipe Page
-This page has 2 main features, the first is the smae chef logo displayed at the top of the page and the second is there are two buttons below this, one will allow you to delete the recipe, the other will bring you back to the recipe page.
+This page has 2 main features, the first is the same chef logo displayed at the top of the page and the second is there are two buttons below this, one will allow you to delete the recipe, the other will bring you back to the recipe page.
 The same navbar and social links are available.

 ### Login Page
 The login page has 2 main features, the first being again the same chef logo seen throughout the site.
 The second is a simple form you fill in to log into the site.
 The same navbar and social links are available.